OpenCommissioning/.github/profile/README.md

    * [TcPnScanner](https://github.com/TcHaxx/TcPnScanner) - Tool written in C#/.NET, that scans for Profinet packets on a network interface

 # License
-Open Commissioning components are distributed under the BSD 3-Clause License.
+Open Commissioning framework is distributed under the BSD 3-Clause License.
 > [!NOTE]
-> This package contains third-party software components that are subject to the licence(s) specified in the individual subsections of the open commissioning.
+> This package contains third-party software components that are subject to the licence(s) specified in the corresponding sub repositories

 # Contact
 For help and support, please contact us on [Discord](https://discordlink), GitHub Discussions or by [email](opencommissoning@spiratec.com).